 Remember that Italy is also a great beach destination?
 Nice beaches are located in Sardinia, among others.

 Called the Eternal City, Rome has long seen many kingdoms, tremendous twists in history, and rulers who have influenced the entire world.
-Rome is the largest city in Italy according to allcitypopulation.
+Rome is the largest city in Ital.
 All this is still visible in the street scene and the historic center of Rome is deservedly on the UNESCO World Heritage List.
 In Rome, tourists can visit numerous historically significant buildings, such as St. Peter’s Basilica, the Spanish Steps, the Pantheon, the Roman Forum, and the Colosseum, a huge amphitheater in the heart of the city.

 Another interesting destination is the Vatican City State, which forms its own independent state in the heart of Rome.
 The Vatican is the center of the Catholic Church and the home of the head of the church, the Pope.
 In addition to the numerous churches in the Vatican, you can admire the beautiful ceiling paintings of Michelangelo’s Sistine Chapel, for example.

 The Spanish Steps are the center of Rome’s shopping district and the city is one of Europe’s top shopping destinations.
 You can buy fashion, designer bags, shoes and jewelery from Rome if you can afford to relax the cords of your wallet.

 Short for ITA by abbreviationfinder, Italy is located in Southern Europe.

 Although Milan is a true metropolis with just over two million inhabitants, its center is exceptionally small and compact.
 The main attractions are within walking distance of each other.